Perry: Perry-making technique

-Quern for making perry and cider at Hellens, Herefordshire, where a large orchard was planted to commemorate the coronation of Queen Anne - avenues of perry pears from it still survive.
+Quern for making perry and cider at Hellens, Herefordshire, where a large orchard was planted to commemorate the coronation of Queen Anne – avenues of perry pears from it still survive.
 The varieties 'Hellens Early' and 'Hellens Green' were named after the house.

 Traditional perry making is broadly similar to traditional cider making, in that the fruit is picked, crushed, and pressed to extract the juice, which is then fermented using the wild yeasts found on the fruit's skin.
 Traditional perry making employed querns and a rack and cloth press, in which the pulp is wrapped in cloth before being squeezed with a press.
 Modern perry production can use a belt press, which is much more efficient for pressing fruit.
 It works by sending the fruit down a conveyor belt, on which it is then pressed by rollers.
 The principal differences between perry and cider production are that pears must be left for a period to mature after picking, and the pomace must be left to stand after initial crushing to lose tannins, a process analogous to wine maceration.
-Additionally, because of the variation in hardness of the fruit, determining if a pear is ready for pressing than an apple can be more difficult.
+Additionally, because of the variation in hardness of the fruit, determining if a pear is ready for pressing can be more difficult than determining if an apple is ready for pressing.
 Also, key chemical compositional differences occur between apples and pears; these factors play a crucial role in prefermentation and fermentation decisions for perry production.